karminer60/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

-Pseudocode:
+English:

-1. I would have to create a for loop with an if statement that iterates over the different floors
+1. I would have to create a while loop that runs while the egg doesn't break and then when an egg breaks I will have found f floor value
-2. Then I would create an if statement that adds to the number of eggs dropped/broken if the floor equals f
+2. I would make it start at the ground floor and have it move along until an egg breaks